-Kulitan differs slightly from Baybayin as it has been adapted solely for Kapampangan orthography.
+Kulitan differs slightly from Baybayin as it has been recently adapted solely for Kapampangan orthography.
 A different method of writing a combination of garlit (kudlit) diacritic marks with character ligatures & stacking is developed.
-Much of the character shapes originally were the same as Baybayin but through limited but continued use, Kulitan handwriting evolved to match a vertical direction of writing popularized by Kapampangan practitioners, scholars, artists, and academics.
+Much of the character shapes originally were the same as Baybayin but through limited but continued use, Kulitan handwriting slowly evolved and in the recent decades they have changed to suit a vertical direction of writing popularized by current Kapampangan practitioners, scholars, artists, and academics.

 NOW AVAILABLE!
 A NEW KAPAMPANGAN FONT! ~